MonetDBSolutions/monetdb-docker/README.rst

 MDB_FARM_DIR
    The location of the database farm.
 Defaults to /var/monetdb5/dbfarm.
-   If unset, no farm will be created and no MonetDB daemon will be started.

 MDB_DAEMON_PASS
    This is the passphrase used to manage the farm from outside the container.